SC

 Voluntary vs. Involuntary Attrition

 Voluntary attrition happens when an employee decides to leave on their own.
 This includes resignations to join another company, retirements, career breaks, or personal reasons.
-A high voluntary rate is usually a signal of disengagement, poor management, or uncompetitive pay.
+A high voluntary rate is usually a signal of disengagement — tracking your attendance percentage alongside attrition can help identify the pattern early — poor management, or uncompetitive pay.

 Involuntary attrition includes layoffs, terminations for performance or conduct, and role eliminations due to restructuring.
 Some involuntary attrition is expected and even healthy — removing poor fits improves overall team quality.